tomliversidge/tomliversidge.github.com/_posts/2017-02-14-Phoenix-Feature-Folders.md

 ---
 layout: post
 category : phoenix
-tagline: "phoenix feature folders"
+tagline: ""
 published: true
 tags : [elixir, phoenix]
 ---
 {% include JB/setup %}

-#Implementing Feature Folders in Phoenix
+# Implementing Feature Folders in Phoenix

 After years on the .net platform, I've recently started learning Elixir and Phoenix.
 One of the practices I want to bring over with me is the concept of Feature Folders in an MVC application.